Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Search.ManagedIdentity.md

 ## DESCRIPTION

-AI Search (Previously know as Cognitive Search) may require connection to other Azure resources.
+AI Search (Previously known as Cognitive Search) may require connection to other Azure resources.
 Connections to Azure resources are required to use some features including indexing and customer managed-keys.
 AI Search can use managed identities to authenticate to Azure resources without storing credentials.